Networking

 Simple Discovery

-Simple Discovery is the default protocol that ROS 2 uses.
-Simple Discovery uses multicasting to allow a host to send packets to multiple recipients on the network simultaneously.
-In ROS 2, this allows for all devices on the network to automatically discover each others ROS 2 nodes.
+Simple Discovery is the default protocol that ROS 2 uses, and is available with both FastDDS and CycloneDDS.
+Simple Discovery uses multicasting to allow each ROS 2 participant to contact every other ROS 2 participant at the same time.
+This allows for all devices on the network to automatically discover each other's ROS 2 nodes.

 To use the TurtleBot 4 in the multicast configuration, both the RPi4 and the Create® 3 should be connected to the same Wi-Fi network.
-It is recommended that the RPi4 gets connected to a 5GHz network for improved performance, so the network must bridge the 2.4 and 5 GHz bands.
+It is recommended that the RPi4 is connected to a 5GHz network for improved performance, so the network must bridge the 2.4 GHz and 5 GHz bands.
+Networks that provide 2.4 GHz and 5 GHz on the same SSID may not work properly with the Create3.
+This issue can be avoided by using Discovery Server.

 simple_discovery